RosyTucker/CodeNight-Clojure/README.md

 ## Prerequisites

-You will need [Leiningen](https://github.com/technomancy/leiningen) 2.6.1 or above installed, as well as the [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+You will need [Leiningen](https://github.com/technomancy/leiningen) 2.6.1 or above installed, as well as the [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+You will also need to install postgres.

 ## Run